Maxrosoft/python-week2/task_manager.md

 # Task: Task Manager

 **Objective:** Create a program that serves as a task manager, allowing the user to add, view, mark as completed, and delete tasks.
-Write a program in a programming language (e.g., Python) that includes the following topics:
+Write a program in Python that includes the following topics:

 1. Basic concepts: variables, data types, operators, input, and output of data.
 2. Loops: while.